 If this is the first time visiting our site here at Job Prices, we hope you find our research into prices informative.

 How Much Do You Think Fitted Wardrobes Cost?

 This is part of our website where we ask our visitors how much they think certain home improvement projects will cost.

-The poll below is entirely optional and you can skip it if you wish:
+The poll below is entirely optional but answer the question and you can see how others voted:

 Normal wardrobes are constructed with feet, side panelling and backings, these all take up valuable space.